rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 token_endpoint

     REQUIRED.
-The fully qualified URL of the server's token endpoint defined by [RFC6749]. introspection_endpoint
+The fully qualified URL of the server's token endpoint defined by [RFC6749]. userinfo_endpoint

+    REQUIRED.
+The fully qualified URL of the server's user info endpoint defined by [OpenID.Discovery]. introspection_endpoint

     OPTIONAL.
 The fully qualified URL of the server's introspection endpoint defined by OAuth Token Introspection.